Join the Great Dane Care Newsletter!

 Also, keep in mind that the cost of food, veterinary care, and replacing items like toys or beds will be ongoing throughout the remainder of your Great Dane’s life.

-Once again, our recommendation is to look into pet insurance to put your mind at rest when it comes to paying for the more expensive medical issues.
-We’ve got a dedicated article on the topic of Great Dane-specific pet insurance with sample quotes located here.
+Once again, we recommend looking into pet insurance to put your mind at rest when it comes to paying for the more expensive medical issues.
+We’ve got a dedicated article on the topic of Great Dane pet insurance for more info.

 To borrow from an old credit-card commercial cliche, though, the years of absolute joy your new Great Dane will bring you: